Alabama duo accused of suburban Atlanta crime spree

 MARIETTA, Ga.
-(AP) - Two Alabama men with guns were apprehended after police say they went on an afternoon crime spree in the Atlanta suburbs.
+(AP) - Two Alabama men with guns were apprehended after police say they went on an afternoon crime spree in the Atlanta suburbs, police said.

 Employees of a check-cashing business in the Marietta area called 911 shortly before 3 p.m.
 Sunday, saying two armed men tried to rob the business.
 About five minutes later, a delivery driver for a nearby restaurant said the men attacked him and stole his vehicle and belongings.